 There’s a lot to see and do in between Buenos Aires and Valparaiso, so Round the Horn itineraries almost always last 14 nights or longer.
 If you’re lucky the itinerary might even have a scheduled scenic cruise of Antarctica’s icy straights.

 View cruises from Buenos Aires and Rio de Janeiro to Santiago or in the reverse direction, cruises from Santiago to Buenos Aires and Rio de Janeiro.
+The luxury cruise line Ponant Cruises also has some fantastic South America and Patagonia itineraries that cruise Cape Horn.
+Their Antarctica Expedition cruises are also in high demand due to their profound experience in the area.

 In years past, Amazon River cruises were the stuff for hearty folk only.
 It was an opportunity to sail the mysterious river aboard an intimate riverboat and come into contact with some indigenous peoples whose ancestors have lived in the rainforest for hundreds of years.
 Amazon River itineraries take you places that would be very hard to reach in any other way.
 The region is remote and the excursions can be rugged.